SharePoint/sp-dev-docs/docs/features/hub-site/hub-site-rest-api.md

 ## REST commands

-The following REST commands are available for working with site designs and site scripts:
+The following REST commands are available for working with hub sites:

 - [SP.HubSites.CanCreate](REST-cancreate-method.md) &ndash; Returns whether the current user can create a hub site.
 Only tenant admins can create hub sites.
 - [GetById](REST-getbyid-method.md) &ndash; Gets or updates information about a hub site.